10 Best Free Things to Do in San Diego

 Hiking at Mission Trails Regional Park

-10) Hike at Mission Trails Regional Park
+10) Go for a Hike at Mission Trails Regional Park

 Neighborhood: Mission Valley